thephpleague/csv/docs/9.0/reader/statement.md

 To ease the `Statement::where` usage the following methods are introduced: `andWhere`, `whereNot`, `orWhere` and `xorWhere`;

-These methods are used to filter the record based on their column value.
+These methods are used to filter the record based on their columns value.
 Instead of using a callable, the methods require three (3) arguments.
 The first argument is the column to filter on.
 It can be as a string (the column name, if it exists) or an integer (the column offset, negative indexes are supported).
 The second argument is a valid comparison operator in a case-insensitive